Income tax filing is essential for every taxpayer in India. But what’s more important is to know which type of ITR form you need to file.

 Suggested Read: How to File ITR-7

-For Financial Year (FY) 2024-25, the last date to file ITR-7 depends on whether an audit is required.
-The deadline for non-audit cases is September 16, 2025, while for audit cases, the last date is October 31, 2025.
+For Financial Year 2025-26 (AY 2026-27), the due date for non-audit ITR-7 cases is July 31, 2026, and for audit cases, it is October 31, 2026.
 ITR-7 is used by specific entities like charitable trusts, political parties, and universities that are required to file returns under certain sections of the Income Tax Act.
-It’s important to meet these deadlines to avoid a late fee, although a belated return can still be filed until December 31, 2025.
+It’s important to meet these deadlines to avoid a late fee, although a belated return can still be filed until December 31, 2026.

 Last Thoughts